CristinaCod/World_Happiness_Report/README.md

 https://docs.google.com/presentation/d/1-BdfcxRAkmvJPGpVYI0r6Mw4PDE5yMYF05Ny2Vr53Ys/edit?usp=sharing

+**Outline**
+1. Preliminary Exporation

+  a.
+Locate a dataset

+  b.
+Determine what questions to answer with dataset

+2. Data Cleaning

+  a.
+Download data sets

+  b.
+Clean them up-- drop any unnecessary values

+  c.
+Run code to answers our questions

+  d.
+Export clean datasets

+3. Machine Learning

+  a.
+Use clean datasets in a liner regression

+  b.
+Test and train the data to make predictions

+4. Database Integration

+  a.
+Using SQL

+  b.
+Determine effects of population size on happiness factors

+5. Tableau Dashboard

+  a.
+Create visualizations for findings

+  b.
+Describe said findings

+  c.
+Explain what we can infer from this knowledge

 **Communication Protocols:**
 Communication is on an as needed basis over Slack.
 Role assignments and expectations are worked out during class and the duties of each role are worked on as a team.
 We have also utilized office hours and the support of TA's for any questions that arise.
 If one team member works on a deliverable outside of class time they communicate that and notify the others when they are done over Slack.